-- Treatment Court is focused on rehabilitation and breaking the cycle of addiction and criminal behavior, offering treatment to the offender rather than incarceration. - 5 full time employees (1 state funded, 3 Boone Law Enforcement Sales Tax, 1 grant funded) - 2 part time employees (2 grant funded)
+- Treatment Court is focused on rehabilitation and breaking the cycle of addiction and criminal behavior, offering treatment to the offender rather than incarceration. - Treatment Court has 6 full-time/benefitted employees (1 state funded, 3 Boone Law Enforcement Sales Tax, 2 grant funded) and 1 part-time employee (drug court funded).